OC Hiking Club

 OC Hiking Club Board of Directors

-Suki Reed — OC Hiking Club President
+Suki Reed — President, Orange County Hiking Club

 Favorite local hike: I love Crystal Cove (located in-between Corona Del Mar and Laguna Beach).
 I've been hiking this area since I was a kid.
 Depending on the route you take, the hike is a workout for beginning through advanced hikers.
 It offers amazing views of the San Gabriel Mountains and Catalina.